johnson-li/Aeacus/README.md

 Setup the environment
 ===
-Execute `vagrant up && vagrant provision` in the root directory of the project to start the vms.
+Execute `vagrant up && vagrant provision` in the `vms` directory of the project to start the vms.

+Then, run `vms/start.sh` to provision the vms.

 Run the code
 ===

-1. Run the QUIC server
-2. Run the QUIC middleware
-3. Run the QUIC client
+Execute `scripts/run.sh` in the root directory of the project to run the programs.